Florida Property Issues Divorce Attorney

-How to Divide Property and Debt in a Florida Divorce Case
+How to Handle Marital Property Division and Debt in a Florida Divorce Case

 Florida is an equitable distribution state.
 Most of the time it means equal but there are circumstances that may make the distribution less than equal.
 The issue for the divorce judge assigned to your case (assuming you do not resolve issues with your spouse) is what is fair under all circumstances.

-If one spouse gambled away marital assets, the judge may take that into account when dividing up your property and debt.
+If one spouse gambled away marital assets, the judge may take that into account when deciding how to divy up your marital property division and debt.

 The Marital Home in a Florida Divorce: Who Stays?
 Who Goes?